Skip to content

 • Merdeka Square – situated in the city center, Merdeka Square marks the city’s independence with a soaring obelisk known as Monas, or the National Monument.
 The site is surrounded by a park area that often hosts ceremonies, parades and local demonstrations.

 • Istiqlal Mosque – sitting next to Merdeka Square, Istiqlal Mosque is the largest mosque in Southeast Asia.
-The religious site serves as the national mosque of Indonesia.
+The religious site serves as the national mosque of Indonesia, and was built to commemorate Indonesian independence – even its name, “Istiqlal,” means independence in Arabic.

 • Jakarta Cathedral – just behind Istiqlal Mosque, tourists will find Jakarta’s renowned and restored Gothic-style Roman Catholic cathedral that was built in 1901.

 • Grand Indonesia – cool off indoors while browsing through more than 100 upscale department stores, shops and chains.
-This popular mall also contains a supermarket, international restaurants and health and wellness centers.
+This popular mall also contains a supermarket, international restaurants and health and wellness centers, along with a cinema and a fountain show.

 • Ancol Art Market (Pasar Seni) – this beachfront art gallery features works from local artists.
 Tourists can find everything from paintings and wooden sculptures to workshops and live exhibits.